Who Is Toni Braxton?

 In January 2011, media outlets began reporting that Braxton was set to star in a new reality series, Braxton Family Values.
-The show, which debuted in April 2011 on WE tv, follows Toni and her sisters as they pursue their respective careers in show business.
+The show, which debuted in April 2011, followed Braxton and her sisters as they pursue their respective careers in show business.

 Health Issues and Bankruptcy

 Braxton accomplished all of these successes while also battling health issues.
 She's been treated for hypertension as well as pericarditis, a viral infection of the sac surrounding the heart.
 More significantly, in November 2010, the singer told the world she was battling Lupus.
 The announcement shook her fellow recording artists, most notably Lady Gaga, who has family members who've dealt with the deadly autoimmune disease.
 "Toni, your strength is admirable," Lady Gaga wrote in a message to Braxton.
 "As a woman whose family as been affected by Lupus, I understand your struggle and have you in my thoughts."

 More bad news followed in late 2010, when Braxton announced that she was again filing for bankruptcy.
 Some reports stated that she owed as much as $50 million.